2022

 The work will be presented in instalments across the duration of the exhibition, each displaying 53 images from the series, running in a chronological order around the second gallery space – an entire year unfolding over the course of eight weeks.

-In Gallery 1, Horvat presents a site-responsive sculptural installation.
+In Gallery 1, Horvat presents a site-responsive sculptural installation, titled What Is on the Ground and What Is in the Sky.
 Made using simple found and commonplace materials, the work pushes and probes at the edges of the built environment encompassing it, challenging its confines while referencing its surroundings.
 Horvat’s sculptural installations regularly reconsider limits and boundaries between spaces.
 By creating physical barriers or intrusions into the architecture, the work addresses the possibilities and problems of inhabiting and negotiating space, exploring the effects that spatial re-organisation has on social structures, systems of exchange, and encounters with people and place.

 The exhibition also includes Horvat’s recent video work, titled Until the Last of Our Labours Is Done (2021), filmed in the same fields which feature repeatedly in the series To See Stars over Mountains.
 The 24-minute film, shown in the back room at PEER, follows a handful of lone figures as they travel through the deserted landscape, pushing, rolling, and dragging a series of miscellaneous objects in a playful yet apparently purposeless labour.
 The film reflects on the relationship between humans, objects, and nature: on our overwhelming desire to control and manipulate the world around us and the undeniable reality that our future and our destination are both unknown and out of reach.